GioF71/audirvana-docker/README.md

 ### Run

-After you have build the image you want to run, simply run the application using the following:
+After you have built the image you want to run, and created you configuration, simply run the application using the following:

 `docker-compose up -d`